-D.2.g.i Early and aggressive physical medicine interventions are recommended to maintain range of motion and progress strengthening; return to work with restrictions after surgery should be discussed with the treating provider.
-The patient should be approaching MMI within 8-12 weeks post-operative; however, coexistence of other pathology should be taken into consideration.
+Note: Early and aggressive physical medicine interventions are recommended to maintain range of motion and progress strengthening; return to work with restrictions after surgery should be discussed with the treating provider.
+The patient should be approaching MMI within 8-12 weeks post- operative; however, coexistence of other pathology should be taken into consideration.

-D.3 BICIPITAL TENDON DISORDERS
+D.3 Bicipital Tendon Disorders